-Taking photos is critical after a car accident.
-Digital cameras take the best photographs, but if you don’t have one with you at the time, use your cell phone camera.
+Traffic Accidents: Taking photos is critical after a car accident.
 Photographs of the scene are very strong evidence, regardless of whether it’s a car, truck, motorcycle, or bicycle collision.

-Visual evidence is also important in slip and fall cases.
-Photograph the substance or hazard on the floor which contributed to your fall, and take wider shots of the area around it.
-Also ask management to complete an incident report, and request a copy for your records.
+Slip and Fall Injuries: Visual evidence is also important in slip and fall cases.
+Photograph the substance or hazard on the floor which contributed to your fall and take wider shots of the area around it.
+Ask management to save any surveillance footage from the day of your injury and request a copy for your records.

-Photos of a defective product are good to have.
+Defective Product Injuries: Photos of a defective product are good to have.
 Try not to move or change the product’s appearance at all.
 If you still have it, save the packaging.
-Also keep the purchase receipt, warranty and instruction manuals.
-If you were burned by a product, keep the clothing you were wearing at the time, especially if a piece of it was burned.
+Also keep the purchase receipt, warranty, and instruction manuals.
+If a product burned you, keep the clothing you were wearing at the time, especially if the clothing was burned.

 Witnesses can also provide evidence you may have overlooked at the time of the injury.
-For example, a witness might say she overheard the at-fault driver say he didn’t see you, or was texting right before the accident.
-Information like this, provided by independent witnesses, can be quite influential in your claim.
+For example, a witness might have overheard the at-fault driver say he didn’t see you or was texting right before the accident.

 After a slip and fall injury, staff will often hurry to clean up the spill.
-A witness may be able to confirm the substance was actually there.
-Another may say she previously reported the spill to management, but they ignored her.
-One of them may also be able to confirm she saw you in severe pain right after the injury.
+A witness may be able to confirm that the substance was on the floor.
+Another may have previously reported the spill to management, but they ignored it.
+A witness may also be able to confirm seeing you in severe pain right after the injury.

-As soon as possible after the accident, return to the scene.
+Return to the accident scene to gather additional evidence as soon as possible.
 You might be surprised to see some items you missed.
 With auto accidents, there might be some broken car parts, skid marks, or other evidence that contributed to the accident, but was overlooked at the time of the collision.

 - Paramedic reports